dgroomes/wiremock-playground/README.md

 ### `programmatic/`

-Run a WireMock server programmatically via Java code and with various configurations.
+Run a WireMock server programmatically via Java code and with various mapping features.

 See the README in [programmatic/](programmatic/).